tomten/filmtipset-chrome-extension/README.md

 Update September 2019
 ---------------------

 This extension doesn't work anymore since Filmtipset doesn't have an API anymore.
+The extension has been unpublished from the Chrome Web Store.

 Obsolete information: